Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 img: assets/img/temperate_forest_scenic.jpg
 ---

-The Savings Calculator Spreadsheet is a tool designed to help individuals calculate how much they can save and accumulate based on different levels of savings and expenditures.
+The Retirement Savings Calculator Spreadsheet is a tool designed to help individuals calculate how much they can save and accumulate based on different levels of savings and expenditures.
 As of 20 March 2023, the latest version of the tool is v2.4, and is available to the public via <a href="https://docs.google.com/spreadsheets/d/1wKXRlBWTYL16pFi9IdsrThDQC5q2jKmeqlKNkPufefI"> this link</a>.

 Do make your own copy for yourself via "File" > "Make a copy".

-Do share your feedback on the calculator via the <a href="https://docs.google.com/forms/d/12nZ9wkob9Tmg9HqVHN-IEpG_HUIq2gxCxDd6VJo1aI8!">feedback form</a>.
+Do share your feedback on the calculator via the <a href="https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing">feedback form</a>.

 ## Contents
 * This will become a table of contents (this text will be scrapped).